-Plumes are characteristically rich in suspended organic particles, giving them a unique spectral response.
-The Moderate-resolution Imaging Spectroradiometer (MODIS) on NASA’s Aqua satellite and the Optical Land Imager (OLI) on NASA’s Landsat-8 can detect these signature in ocean-color images.
-MODIS and Landsat-8 are also able to detect the level of chlorophyll-a in phytoplankton, which may bloom in response to the high nutrient load of the effluent.
+Wastewater plumes are characteristically rich in suspended organic particles, giving them a unique spectral response.
+The Moderate Resolution Imaging Spectroradiometer (MODIS) on NASA’s Aqua satellite and the Operational Land Imager (OLI) on NASA’s Landsat 8 can detect these signatures in ocean-color images.
+MODIS and Landsat 8 are also able to detect the level of chlorophyll-a in phytoplankton, which may bloom in response to the high nutrient load of the effluent.
 Effluent will have a cold sea surface temperature (SST) signature as compared to the ambient water as the buoyant effluent plume entrains and brings colder bottom ocean water to the surface as it rises.
-The thermal signature can be detected by MODIS, the Thermal Infrared Sensor (TIRS) on Landsat-8, and the thermal infrared band of the Advanced Spaceborne Thermal Emission and Reflection (ASTER) instrument on Terra.
-Images from these satellites were processed by DEVELOP during the previous term of this project at JPL (Trinh et al. 2015).
+The thermal signature can be detected by MODIS, the Thermal Infrared Sensor (TIRS) on Landsat 8, and the thermal infrared band of the Advanced Spaceborne Thermal Emission and Reflection (ASTER) instrument on Terra.
+Images from these satellites were processed by DEVELOP during the previous term of this project at the NASA Jet Propulsion Laboratory (JPL) (Trinh et al. 2015).

 There was a massive effort taken to collaborate research results from various institutions during and after the diversion event.
-JPL’s profiling hyperspectral instrument measured Conductivity, temperature, and depth (CTD), levels of atmospheric aerosols, chlorophyll-a (chl-a), and Colored Dissolved Organic Matter (CDOM).
-The scientists from HWRP, City of Los Angeles, used a CDT sensor and a Yellow Springs Instrument (YSI) to get basic water quality parameters at the surface and at depth at 13 points in the Santa Monica Bay.
+JPL’s profiling hyperspectral instrument measured conductivity, temperature, and depth (CTD), levels of atmospheric aerosols, chlorophyll-a (chl-a), and Colored Dissolved Organic Matter (CDOM).
+The scientists from HWRP, City of Los Angeles, used a CDT sensor and a Yellow Springs Instrument (YSI) to get basic water quality parameters at the surface, and at depth, at 13 points in the Santa Monica Bay.
 HWRP’s microbiology scientists took daily shoreline and offshore readings of fecal indicator bacteria (FIB) E.coli, fecal coliform, and enterococcus.
-University of California, Santa Barbra installed Lagrangian Drifters, which tracked the plume as it moved through the localized surface currents.
-University of Southern California performed phytoplankton water chemistry laboratory experiments to determine if harmful algal species were present due to the diversion.
+The University of California, Santa Barbra installed Lagrangian Drifters, which tracked the plume as it moved through the localized surface currents.
+The University of Southern California performed phytoplankton water chemistry laboratory experiments to determine if harmful algal species were present due to the diversion.
 Measurements were taken at critical sampling stations within, around, and outside of the effluent plume to provide an accurate cross section of the plume signature, both temporally and spatially.
-Many of the instruments were used during satellite overpasses to give a direct comparison to the measurements obtained by the satellite instruments.
+Many of the instruments were used during satellite overpasses to give a direct comparison to the measurements obtained by the satellite sensors.
 The results of collaborator’s in situ measurements can be used to further verify our remote sensing data.
 All of the collaborators, including NASA, posted their results on a website managed by Southern California Coastal Ocean Observing System (SCCOOS).

-The objectives of this current study are to: (1) Coordinate with other agencies and compare our previously processed satellite imagery to measurements provided by their in situ data, (2) investigate potential ecosystem impacts of this diversion event, (3) Provide Hyperion Water Reclamation Plant with a comprehensive technical report of findings from satellite and in situ comparison analysis, and (4) Write a manuscript with the intent of journal publication.
+The objectives of this current study were to: (1) coordinate with other agencies and compare our previously processed satellite imagery to measurements provided by their in situ data, (2) investigate potential ecosystem impacts of this diversion event, (3) provide HWRP with a comprehensive technical report of findings from satellite and in situ comparison analysis, and (4) write a manuscript with the intent of journal publication.

 III.
 Methodology

-In conjunction with satellite remote sensing monitoring from the previous term, our team has compiled in situ data results to ground truth the satellite data and provide a more comprehensive overview of the ocean impact by the effluent plume.
-Both satellite and in situ data were gathered prior, during, and after the effluent diversion, beginning August 26, 2015 and ending November 30, 2015, to provide a clear picture of the sea state without impacts from surfacing effluent.
+In conjunction with satellite remote sensing monitoring from the previous term, our team has compiled in situ data results to ground truth the satellite data and provide a more comprehensive overview on the biological impact by the effluent plume within the coastal environment.
+Both satellite and in situ data were gathered prior to, during, and after the effluent diversion, beginning August 26, 2015 and ending November 30, 2015, to provide baseline condition data and a clear picture of the coastal waters without impacts from surfacing effluent.

 Table 1: Satellites and sensors used to cover the 6-week effluent diversion